 ORS 227.178 states the City must issue a final decision on Land Use Review applications within 120-days of the application being deemed complete.
 The 120-day review period may be waived or extended at the request of the applicant.
-In this case, the applicant did not waive or extend the 120-day review period.
-Unless further extended by the applicant, the 120 days will expire on August 15, 2013.
+In this case, the applicant extended the 120-day review period by 35 days to allow for a second hearing (Exhibit I.4).
+Unless further extended by the applicant, the 120 days will expire on September 19, 2013.